toolpath/syil/docs/docs.md

 **PROBEY**

 The Probe Y macro probes the side of a part in the Y direction.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z before probing in Y. The Z distance should be 0 or a negative value.
-The C argument is the distance to probe in Y. The Y distance can be a positive or negative value depending on which side of the stock you would like to probe.
+The B argument is the distance to probe in Y. The Y distance can be a positive or negative value depending on which side of the stock you would like to probe.
 If Y distance is too small, the macro will report an error at the end of the routine.

 ![probeY](images/probeY.png)